sendbird/fintech-ai-chatbot/README.md

 ## Custom Response

+Through the `Custom Response` feature, you can execute tailored response messages or function calls based on the user's message intent.
+Additionally, you can also add `Suggested Replies`.

+To allow the chatbot to accurately understand the intent, it's recommended to input about 10 messages.
+By using the `AI suggestions` feature, this input process can be made much more convenient.

-You can find this setting under Chat > AI Chatbot > Settings > Custom reponse.
+You can find this setting under Chat > AI Chatbot > Settings > Custom reponses.

 ![custom_response](https://github.com/sendbird/fintech-ai-chatbot/assets/104121286/35a2f669-1027-4842-875c-03e462de314c)

 ## UI Components
 ### CardView